BananasHelp20/ForgermodNeoForge/src/main/java/net/bananashelp20/forgermod/registryInterpreter/README commandList.txt

 *********************
 Recipe Commands
 *********************
-!SINGLE_OUTPUT --> declares that block only has a single output if necessary
+!SINGLE_OUTPUT --> declares that recipe only has a single output if necessary !MULTIPLE_OUTPUTS --> declares that recipe has multiple outputs